ceph/ceph/doc/releases/pacific.rst

   packages by default, `ceph-mgr-rook` was always installed along with `ceph-mgr` debian package as an indirect dependency.
 If your workflow depends on this behavior, you might want to install `ceph-mgr-rook` separately.

+ * This is the first release built for Debian Bullseye.

 Changelog
 ---------